oplS17projects/Simple-Task-Manager/README.md

 In the headings below, replace the silly names and GitHub handles with your actual ones.
 -->
 ### Cassandra Cooper @c-cooper:
-I am responsible for all baseline client code, including the task object, all sorting, filtering, and interaction functionality, and sending requests to the server (to sync/get full list).
+I was responsible for all baseline client code, including the task objects, all sorting, filtering, and interaction functionality, and the GUI.

 ### Chris Guyott @cguyott